 The department has a cluster of ecelinux servers dedicated for ECE instructional use.
 These servers are setup in the exact same way as the ecelinux workstations in 314 Phillips Hall.
-There are two servers named as follows:
+There are four servers named as follows:

+- ecelinux-01.ece.cornell.edu

-- ecelinux-01.ece.cornell.edu - ecelinux-02.ece.cornell.edu
+- ecelinux-02.ece.cornell.edu

+- ecelinux-03.ece.cornell.edu

+- ecelinux-04.ece.cornell.edu